-ArcGIS Desktop offers the following three types of license:
+ArcGIS Pro offers the following license types:

 Named User license